aertslab/arboreto/docs/userguide.rst

         # sanity check to verify the ndarray's nr of columns equals the length of the gene_names list
         assert ex_matrix.shape[1] == len(gene_names)

-        # tf_names is read using a utility function included in Arboretum
+        # tf_names is read using a utility function included in Arboreto
         tf_names = load_tf_names(<tf_path>)

         network = grnboost2(expression_data=ex_matrix,